EspejoLuis/quantlib-multilang/docs/devlogs/devlog_09_25.md

 Rust: to pondeer

+- startOfTheMonth, enfOfTheMonth, isStartOfTheMonth, IsEndOfTheMonth
+- Why we are using 14 for month offset insteda of 13 ?
+- why day_of_month() ? is it needed ? because theres is day of year
 - Do cashing ? of minDate like in C#
 - Should I call length and unit with .length or .length()
 - Remove some partialOrd where not needed.